 Top B.C.
 Hiring, Wage Subsidies, and Training Grants

-Both the Canadian federal and provincial governments have wage subsidy programs that help to cover a portion of employee wages while they are working for your company for a specific duration of time or for eligible projects.
-While other funding programs may have the option to include wages within their eligible expenses, the following programs will focus on wage subsidies as the focus of their funding.
+Both the federal and provincial governments offer wage subsidy programs that cover a portion of employee wages while they are working for your company for a specific duration of time or for eligible projects.
+While other funding programs may have the option to include wages within their eligible expenses, these programs provide wage subsidies as the focus of their funding.

 Amount of funding: B.C. businesses can receive between 60-100% of employee training costs to a maximum of $300,000.

-Eligible Applicants: Businesses based out of B.C. that meet the eligibility criteria for one of the five training streams.
+Eligible Applicants: Businesses based out of B.C. that meet the eligibility criteria.

 Eligible Activities: Projects include third-party trainer fees, tuition and exam fees, textbooks and course materials, training software, and more training related costs.